 For the beverage industry, Argelith recommends using commercial-grade epoxy-based grout and mortar.
 Because the tiles themselves are impervious to liquids, the weakest point of a tile floor is the epoxy grout.
 Over time, it is possible for epoxy to develop pinholes and microcracks that allow water to seep below the tile.
 This is why a reputable contractor will set the tiles in a water-resistant mortar bed.
 It is true that eventually a tile floor will need to be regrouted, just as eventually a coated floor will need to be recoated.
 The difference is that the epoxy makes up only a small fraction of the surface of the tile floor, rather than the entire floor.

-Argelith tiles are butt jointed, meaning instead of using spacers to create grout lines, the tiles are intended to be installed up against one another.
-These built-in spacers keep the grout lines to an even and consistent one-sixteenth of an inch wide.
-When properly installed, the level of the grout joint is even with the level of the tile, creating a virtually seamless surface.
+Argelith tiles have built-in spacers keeping your grout lines a consistent one-sixteenth of an inch wide.
+When properly installed, the grout is flush with the top of the tile, creating a virtually seamless surface.

-Proper drainage is a must in wet facilities.
-Standing or puddling water is bad for equipment and dangerous for workers.
+Standing or puddling water is bad for your equipment and dangerous for your workers.
 The floor in your facility should be laid by a professional installer with experience in the beverage industry, who understands the importance of sloping the floor to drain.

 Hexalith hexagon-shaped tiles are ideal for sloping floors.
 Their unique shape allows them to be laid to any slope, even in a funnel shape.
 The minimal grout lines, flush with the surface of the tile, discourage channeling to the drain.

-When floors are wet, it is important they also have a slip resistant texture to keep employees safe.
-Argelith’s fully vitrified tiles are available in a variety of slip resistant profiles.
+To keep your employees safe, floors that are often wet need to be slip resistant.
+Argelith tiles are available in a variety of slip resistant profiles.
 The nonskid profile is pressed into the tile at the time it is manufactured.
 Think of it like a fingerprint – the deeper the ridges, the more slip resistant the tile.

-The more slip resistance a floor has, the more difficult it is to clean.
-Argelith tiles have a unique baked finish that enhances cleanability while reducing friction.
-Argelith tiles are generally easy to clean – they can be hosed off throughout the day.
+A gritty nonskid floor can be hard to clean.
+Argelith tiles are generally easy to clean – their baked-on finish doesn't hold on to soil, so they can be spot cleaned with a hose or mop throughout the day.
 Regular scrubbing with a floor cleaning machine and hot water will keep them looking sharp for years.

-The floors in most beverage production plants must be able to withstand acid and alkaline attacks.
-The chemicals used to make brewed, distilled, or formulated beverages like beer, spirits, and soft drinks can cause chemical reactions on a molecular level with vulnerable building materials.
+The chemicals used to make brewed, distilled, or formulated beverages like beer, spirits, and soft drinks can react on a molecular level with vulnerable building materials.
 Natural beverages like juice, tea, and coffee also have acidic properties that can eat through flooring.

 Ceramic is naturally inert and does not react to acids, alkalis, or oils.
 Even under heavy and repeated chemical exposure, the tile does not lose any of its resistant properties or structural integrity.
 This feature and tile’s long lifespan are the primary reasons Argelith has been chosen by beverage giants Coca-Cola and Anheuser-Busch InBev, and why Argelith can be found in seven of the top 10 craft breweries in the United States.